rahuldoesntsingh/Flatris-LAB/README.md

 Thanks [@paulgergely](https://twitter.com/paulgergely) for the initial flat design!

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).
-Changes made to readme by Victor to test.
+Changes made to readme by Victor to test2.